1930 Picture of the Front Entrance

 Flags on East walkway

 Here is where the presentation of the 50 state flags finally ends.
 Hawaii and Alaska were the last states to join the Union in 1959.
-We now start with the flags of some of this country’s territories.
-You can look at the NPS for more details for all 50 states and territories.
+Next to them, flags of the US territories wave, representing America’s reach far beyond the mainland.

 This great look going down the Main Channel to inner Boston harbor